 Gongguan Night Market

-This small night market consists of two relatively short lanes on either side of Shuiyuan Market (水源市場), a traditional daytime fruit and vegetable market.
+The small Gongguan Night Market (公館夜市) consists of two relatively short lanes on either side of Shuiyuan Market (水源市場), a traditional daytime fruit and vegetable market.
 Gongguan are is near Shida Night Market (see above) and is also very popular among university students and young international visitors.
 The night market has recently grown in size and now includes two Michelin-rated food stalls.

 The first Michelin food stall found there is Hsiung Chi Scallion Pancakes (雄記蔥抓餅), which specializes in one of my favorite Taiwanese street snacks, which I usually call “green onion cakes.”
 These are generally good anywhere you get them, but this stall of course gets it all right, complete with the addition of fresh Asian basil, your choice of toppings, and (something I’ve never seen before) honey mustard as one of the sauces to choose from.